KEY SKILLS FOR NUTRITION AND DIETETICS 1 - 2022/3

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to demonstrate all LOs, except 13.
+The assessment strategy is designed to provide students with the opportunity to demonstrate all the module learning objectives, aside from LO13.

 - To gain an appreciation of current healthy eating guidelines for the UK.

 - To appreciate the physical, chemical, nutritional and organoleptic qualities of everyday foods and how these affect their use.

 - To gain a working knowledge of portion sizes of commonly consumed foods, their macronutrient content and their contribution to micronutrient intake

 - To develop an understanding of the qualitative and quantitative assessment of a given eating plan.

 - To develop an awareness of the role of a nutritionist and dietitian in practice

 - To gain a Basic Food Hygiene Certificate.